Ely S. Parker: Appointment under Grant

 Shortly after Grant took office as president in March 1869, he appointed Parker as Commissioner of Indian Affairs.
 He was the first Native American to hold the office.
 Parker became the chief architect of President Grant's Peace Policy in relation to the Native Americans in the West.
-Under his leadership, the number of military actions against Indians were reduced, and there was an effort to support tribes in their transition to lives on reservations.
+Under his leadership, the number of military actions against Indians were reduced, and there was an effort to support tribes in their transition to living on reservations.
 In 1871, however, a disaffected former Commissioner of Indian Affairs named William Welsh accused Parker of corruption.
 Although Parker was cleared of any significant wrongdoing by the House Committee on Appropriations, his position was stripped of much of its power and he resigned in 1871.